-Cannonball Instruments (including Arezzo and Mio) are sold in local music stores.
-If you would like to know your closest dealer(s), please send an email to: email@example.com and include your name (optional), city, state and zip code.
+Cannonball® and Mio® Instruments are sold in local music stores.
+To find your closest dealer(s), please send an email to: email@example.com and include your name (optional), city, state, and zip code.
 Please include your country if you are outside USA.

 Please click here to view our 5 year limited warranty.